- Academic Appeals

 evidence

 Something that is submitted to the Tribunal to help establish one's argument.
-Evidence is submitted to prove the truth of a matter.
+Evidence is submitted to help prove the truth of a matter.
 Evidence can consist of things like pictures, documents and oral testimony.

 in camera